 The maintenance of this colorful gem in Marrakech was not cheap.
 Additionally, divorce from his wife and health complications after a serious car accident took a heavy toll on Majorelle’s financial situation.
 And thus, after 40 years of owning the property, the French sold his Majorelle Garden in 1961.

-The Majorelle Garden – Colorful Gem of Marrakech
+Majorelle Garden, Precious Gem of Marrakech

 Moreover, as soon as you walk into the garden, you feel like you just entered a completely new place.
 All of a sudden, the busyness of Marrakech disappears.
 And all you can see is pure beauty of the fine architecture and the abundance of colors ranging from signature blue, yellow, green, orange, and red.
 But despite this opulence, none of the colors overwhelms you.
-On the contrary, they create a beautiful harmony with lush greenery of the Majorelle Garden.
+On the contrary, they create a beautiful harmony with lush greenery in Majorelle Garden.

 Apart from the vibrant colors, this little gem of Marrakech boasts splendid collections of cacti, exotic plants and trees.
-Additionally, small fountains, pools, and streams not only complete the colorful picture of the Majorelle Garden, but also fill it with soothing sound of trickling water.
+Additionally, small fountains, pools, and streams not only complete the colorful picture of Majorelle Garden, but also fill it with soothing sound of trickling water.

 You really won’t find anything apart from big amount of visitors that can spoil your experience at Majorelle Garden.
 It’s one of the finest places in the city.
 Furthermore, Majorelle garden is a place that truly deserves to be called a colorful gem of Marrakech.
 You need to visit it to understand what Yves Saint Laurent meant when he said: “We were seduced by this oasis where colors used by Matissee were mixed with those of nature.”